miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 If game crashes when entering certain levels drop inventory items.
 Sometimes unknown occult items identify only after level changes.
 Visible colorful brushes means you continued an incompatible save.
+If you save and load in stealth bonus areas the effect will stay.

 Open Technical Issues: